PufferAI/gpudrive/README.md

 ## Installation 🛠️

 To build GPUDrive, ensure you have all the dependencies listed [here](https://github.com/shacklettbp/madrona#dependencies).
-Briefly, you'll need a recent version of Python and CMake, as well as Xcode on macOS or Visual Studio on Windows.
+Briefly, you'll need a recent version of Python and CMake (>= version `3.22`), as well as Xcode on macOS or Visual Studio on Windows.

 Once you have the required dependencies, clone the repository (don't forget --recursive!):